-Superannuation death benefits are payments made by the trustee of a superannuation fund following a member’s death.
+Payments made by the trustee of a superannuation fund, following the death of a member, are Superannuation death benefits.
 They include all sums held by the trustee as a consequence of the passing of the member: this includes accumulated contributions, investment earnings – and the proceeds of any life insurance policy entitlements.

 Note: A superannuation death benefit cannot be rolled over (to the superannuation account of the nominated beneficiary/ies).